10th Annual International Conference on Travel and Sustainable Tourism for Peace and Development - 11 December, 2023, Geneva

 Organiser : NGO Objectif Sciences International, Geneva

-Here the Programme of the 5 days of GENEVA FORUM of December 2018, where are described the 2018 days dedicated to the Conference on Tourism and Science for Peace and Sustainable Development Goals.
+Here the Programme of the 5 days of GENEVA FORUM of December 2023, where are described the sessions dedicated to the Conference on Tourism and Science for Peace and Sustainable Development Goals.

 Session organised by Objectif Sciences International in the frame of the International YEar of Sustainable Tourisme for Development.